abinit/abinit/doc/tutorial/eph4isotc.md

 The DFPT computations is done for 12 irreducible $\qq$-points corresponding to a $\Gamma$-centered 4x4x4 $\qq$-mesh (again, **too coarse** as we will see in the next sections).

-Please keep in mind that several parameters have been tuned in order to reach a reasonable **compromise between accuracy and computational cost** so do not expect the results obtained at the end of the lesson to be fully converged.
+Please keep in mind that several parameters have been tuned in order to reach a reasonable **compromise between precision and computational cost** so do not expect the results obtained at the end of the lesson to be fully converged.
 It is clear that, in real life, one should start from convergence studies for lattice parameters and vibrational properties as a function of the $\kk$-mesh and [[tsmear]]